 Before you go looking for someone to help you run the business, you need to have a clear idea of what you are looking for in a co-founder.
 Just because someone is interested in your idea doesn’t necessarily mean that they are right for your startup.
 You should take a good look at your own strengths and weaknesses and find someone who will offset and compliment them.

-Once you are aware of what your customers want and what you can charge them through the interviews and you have learnt the basics of the business.
+Once you are aware of what your customers want and what you can charge them through the interviews and you have learned the basics of the business.
 The next step to starting a tech company is recruitment.
 You will need to use applications like LinkedIn to find reliable people.
-Since you will not be giving money, you will need to compromise and give them input into the product and also allow them to do part time jobs if that’s what they want.
+Since you will not be giving money, you will need to compromise and give them input into the product and also allow them to do part-time jobs if that’s what they want.
 This will enable you to earn their trust.

 Since many tech startups in New York and San Francisco have bright futures, many designers, programmers, and admin assistants will work for equity instead of a paycheck.
 The famous stories of secretaries that became millionaires by working for Microsoft in its early days are true.
 With a clear enough vision and direction, you can find followers who are talented enough to help that vision become a reality.

+If you are in Silicon Valley, New York, Chicago, San Jose or any other city that has a reputation of successful tech startups, you can sometimes get legal and accounting services for free as well.
 In 2014, one of New York’s newest accelerators Grand Central Tech offered free rent in an attempt to gain some attention from Silicon Valley.
 Several Startups applied and were selected to house their offices at Grand Central Tech without giving up any equity.

 “Because of what we’re offering, we’re seeing that a more seasoned group of entrepreneurs are really the ones responding to our value proposition,” said Mr. Bonello.
-“It’s a very exciting moment for us.” said GC Tech founder Charlie Bonello.
+“It’s a very exciting moment for us,” said GC Tech founder Charlie Bonello.